JamesCostello-dev/miniature-palm-tree/Regex-Tutorial.md

     y = sticky => matches from its lastindex and ignores global s = dotall => matches any character, including newline characters.

-For this example we do not have any flags.
+For this example, we do not have any flags.

 ### Grouping and Capturing

+Groups are represented by ().
+Groups can have multiple expressions to create a capture group.
+We use the groups in this expression to narrow down our password parameters.
+Each specific parameter to our password has either one group or multiples to create a capture group.

 ### Bracket Expressions